What’s your initial first reaction to the question, “What is a community college?”

 Step 2: Fill out the application.

-You’ll be able to find the community college application on its website — most community colleges have their own application portals.
+Your child will be able to find the community college application on its website — most community colleges have their own application portals.
 Find the “Apply” button.
 You’ll have to fill out many of the same details on each application:

 - Address, including state of residence